korcankaraokcu/PINCE/CONTRIBUTING.md

 - 22/05/2023 - For QTableWidget and QTableView, disabling wordWrap and using ScrollPerPixel as the horizontal scroll mode can help the user experience.
 Consider doing these when creating a new QTableWidget or QTableView

+- 15/02/2024 - Don't always trust the "Adjust Size" button of the Qt Designer, it might expand widgets much more than needed, especially for smaller widgets.
+Consider the use cases and adjust manually.
+This also helps functions like `guiutils.center_to_parent` work properly

-- 2/9/2018 - All functions with docstrings should have their subfunctions written after their docstrings.
+- 02/09/2018 - All functions with docstrings should have their subfunctions written after their docstrings.
 For instance:
 ```python
     def test():
         """documentation for test"""